-Same as with backyard parties, you can’t, and don’t want to, be bringing out your everyday glass plates and bowls for everyone.
+Same as with backyard parties, you can’t and don’t want to, be bringing out your everyday glass plates and bowls for everyone.
 Things get dropped and broken.
 Glass and the outdoors just don’t make sense, but a pack of paper plates just seems like a waste to me.
-Paper plates produces a lot of trash that I feel be avoided.
+Paper plates produce a lot of trash that I feel be avoided.

 - Reusable – no waste

 - Cheap – if something does happen to them it’s no big deal.

 This is another thing that started with my trying to reduce waste when I host friends at my house, that just logically made sense to transition to camping.
 Rather than opting for disposable red solo cups, I have discovered aluminum cups, and even if I wasn’t trying to live more sustainably I would never go back.

 I stumbled across these gems while working retail and I love them!
 They are light, washable, and reusable, and can be recycled when they need to be thrown out.
 And the best part is because they are aluminum, they keep your drinks so icy cold!
 Even my friends who aren’t on the same sustainable path as me, love them.

 No matter where you plan to go camping, you need to stay hydrated and that usually means loading up on a few packs of plastic water bottles before you head out.
 If you follow me, if you read me, you know I hate plastic water bottles.
 But I don’t want to die, so what’s my solution?

 We purchased a large water jug from Walmart.
 We haven’t started remote camping yet, every campsite we’ve been to has potable water, so we are lucky and can always refill.
 And we always make sure to have all of our hiking water bottles filled and ready to go too.